behappyrightnow/grunt-chaas/README.md

     grunt.loadNpmTasks('grunt-chaas')
 }
 ```
-Then, make your chaas configuration file (chaas.json) with the following structure:
+Then, make your chaas configuration file (chaas.json) in your project folder with the following structure:
 ```shell
 {
   "fixtures": ["/path/to/fixtures"],